Warhol: The Biography

-Warhol: The Biography is a biography of American artist Andy Warhol by writer Victor Bockris, first published in 1989.
+Warhol: The Biography is a 1989 biography of American artist Andy Warhol by writer Victor Bockris.
 The book traces Warhol's life from his childhood to his rise as a central figure in Pop Art, as well as the evolution of the Factory scene and the circumstances surrounding his 1987 death.

-The original Frederick Muller Ltd edition was published in the UK, while the Bantam Books edition, published in the US under the title The Life and Death of Andy Warhol, was released in an abridged form.
+The book was originally published by Frederick Muller Ltd in the UK.
+The Bantam Books edition, published in the US under the title The Life and Death of Andy Warhol, was released in an abridged form.
 Later Penguin Books and Da Capo Press editions—often titled Warhol—restore the full manuscript and are regarded as the comprehensive version intended by the author.

 Synopsis

 Warhol traces Andy Warhol's trajectory from his upbringing in Depression-era Pittsburgh to his emergence as one of the most influential and enigmatic figures in 20th-century art.
 Drawing on interviews with friends, collaborators, and lovers, Bockris reconstructs Warhol's evolution from commercial illustrator to Pop Art pioneer, exploring how he transformed everyday consumer culture into high art and built a persona defined by detachment, curiosity, and relentless self-reinvention.

 The book delves into the creation and chaos of the Factory—Warhol's New York studio—highlighting the artists, misfits, musicians, and superstars who orbited him, as well as the darker currents of drug use, exploitation, and fame that ran through the scene.
 Bockris gives particular attention to pivotal moments in Warhol's life, including the 1968 assassination attempt by Valerie Solanas, which left lasting physical and psychological scars and dramatically altered his work and public presence.

 As Warhol reinvents himself in the 1970s and 1980s—moving from avant-garde provocateur to society portraitist and cultural celebrity—Bockris examines the tensions between art and commerce, vulnerability and performance, and the loneliness beneath Warhol's public façade.
 The biography concludes with an account of Warhol's unexpected 1987 death following routine gallbladder surgery, exploring the controversies surrounding his medical care and the legacy he left behind.

 Both intimate and critical, Bockris' study presents Warhol as a complex, contradictory figure: visionary artist, shrewd businessman, voyeur, outsider, and ultimately a defining mirror of American culture.